Topic 4 Exercises

 } else System.out.println("Incorrect data entered");

-//On Friday at the end, after the else we introduce the final line that will only be shown if none of the previous days were mentioned.
+//On Friday at the end, after the else we enter the final line that will only be shown if none of the previous days have been mentioned.

 }